Understanding the behaviours of Chinese tourists when they travel

 One of the biggest concerns among Chinese tourists during the past few years in France has been safety.
 Due to a spate of robberies, thefts and muggings, Chinese tourism decreased in 2015 and 2016.

 Even though the official authorities have taken serious action to prevent such incidents from occurring in the future, and despite the fact that things seem to be returning to less alarming levels, it is important to reassure visitors as much as possible by providing them with safety information, especially if your neighbourhood can be dangerous at times.

-In order to attract Chinese tourists, many hotels have already taken such measures, but do keep in mind that your English version may not be sufficient for your Chinese guests.
+In order to attract Chinese tourists, many hotels have already taken such measures.
+But do keep in mind that your English version may not be sufficient for your Chinese guests.
 This information can also be uploaded to your Chinese social media page, such as Weibo, WeChat account etc.